kauppfbi/ngx-deploy-docker/README.md

 - Default: `` (string)
 - Example:
   - `ng deploy` – Docker Image name is **not** prefixed.
-  - `ng deploy --account=test` – Docker image name is prefixed with the provided account, like `aacount/image-name`.
+  - `ng deploy --account=test` – Docker image name is prefixed with the provided account, like `account/image-name`.

-> This option may be neccessary, depending on your write-rights within the repository, you want to push to.
+> This option may be necessary, depending on your write-rights within the repository, you want to push to.

 #### --tag <a name="tag"></a>